 Supporting Our Community…

-Impact Alamance granted $50,000 to the United Way’s Help4Alamance fund.
-This fund is meeting immediate and urgent needs, such as food, housing, shelter and transportation.
-To learn more, or to donate, visit #Help4Alamance.
+In 2020, Impact Alamance granted $50,000 to the United Way’s Help4Alamance fund.
+This fund was designed to meet immediate and urgent needs, such as food, housing, shelter and transportation.

 Allied Churches, CityGate Dream Center, SAFE, and The Salvation Army each received a gift of $10,000 from Impact Alamance.
-This donation will support their efforts of providing food to the increasing number of food insecure families who have lost jobs due to the shutdown.
-An additional $10,000 will be granted to the NC Diaper Bank to set up a diaper distribution site at CityGate Dream Center.
+This donation supported their efforts of providing food to the increasing number of food insecure families who have lost jobs due to the shutdown.

 Our community depends on strong nonprofits, and we believe it is our role as a funding partner to support organizations during this challenging time.